josch/img2pdf/README.md

 =======

 Losslessly convert raster images to PDF.
 The file size will not unnecessarily increase.
-One major application would be a number of scans made in JPEG format which should now become part of a single PDF document.
+It can for example be used to create a PDF document from a number of scans that are only available in JPEG format.
 Existing solutions would either re-encode the input JPEG files (leading to quality loss) or store them in the zip/flate format which results into the PDF becoming unnecessarily large in terms of its file size.

 Background
 ----------

-Quality loss can be avoided when converting JPEG and JPEG2000 images to PDF by embedding them without re-encoding.
-I wrote this piece of python code. because I was missing a tool to do this automatically.
-Img2pdf basically just wraps JPEG images into the PDF container as they are.
+Quality loss can be avoided when converting JPEG and JPEG2000 images to PDF by embedding them into the PDF without re-encoding them.
+This is what img2pdf does.
+It thus treats the PDF format merely as a container format for storing one or more JPEGs without re-encoding the JPEG images themselves.

 If you know an existing tool which allows one to embed JPEG and JPEG2000 images into a PDF container without recompression, please contact me so that I can put